MrThearMan/dynamics-client/docs/docs.md

 - token_url: str - Url in form: 'https://[Dynamics Token URI]/path/to/token'
 - client_id: str - Client id (e.g. UUID).
 - client_secret: str - Client secret (e.g. OAuth password).

-- scope: List[str] - List of urls in form: 'https://[Organization URI]/scope'.
-Defines the database records that the API connection has access to.
+- *scope: Optional[str | List[str]] - Url or list of urls in form: 'https://[Organization URI]/scope'.
+Defines the database records that the API connection has access to.*
+- *resource: Optional[str] - Url in form: 'https://[Organization URI]'.
+Defines the database records that the API connection has access to.*

+*NOTE: at least one of `scope` or `resource` must be provided.*

 Establish a Microsoft Dynamics 365 Dataverse API client connection using OAuth 2.0 Client Credentials Flow.
 Client Credentials require an application user to be created in Dynamics, and granting it an appropriate security role.

+*If you are experiencing auth errors, inspect the returned auth token's `aud` and see whether it resolves to `00000002-0000-0000-c000-000000000000` instead of your CRM url.*

+*If so, you may want to specify the resource URL using the optional `resource=` parameter.*

 ---